pod7/dragonage_compendium/README.md

 ## How to Use

-There are csv and raw text files of the dialogue and codices in the `data` folder.
-These can be downloaded and manipulated however you'd like.
+**There are csv and raw text files of the dialogue and codices in the `data` folder.
+These can be downloaded and manipulated however you'd like.**

 There are also some Python functions that make searching for keywords or returning character dialogue easy.
+These are what I like to use.
 Download the repository as a zipfile and extract it to a folder on your computer (such as 'Documents').

 If you haven't used Python before, that's ok!
 There are directions below on how to install and get going with Python using Anaconda.